1. The royals opened the skies here

 6. Its boats have the royal seal of approval

-Docked by the riverside in Greenwich, the Cutty Sark is the world's only surviving tea clipper.
+Docked by the riverside in Greenwich, Cutty Sark is the world's only surviving tea clipper.
 Queen Elizabeth II officially opened the ship in 1957 – and again in 2012 after its restoration, during which there was a serious fire.
-It even boasts Prince Phillip as its patron.
-See the 19th-century vessel from the exterior then go inside to explore its history and even touch its shining copper hull.
+Explore its history and even touch its shining copper hull.

 7. Not all the royals were well behaved (allegedly)

-The rolling green slopes of Greenwich Park are home to a boating lake, deer, the Royal Observatory and Planetarium, and the bath of Queen Caroline.
+The rolling green slopes of Greenwich Park are home to a boating lake, deer, the Royal Observatory and Planetarium, Ranger's House and the bath of Queen Caroline.
 The estranged wife of King George IV, she was accused of scandalous behaviour and of having an illegitimate child.
-The allegations were cleared but she was warned her boisterous demeanour was open to "unfavourable interpretations".
-See if you can spot the bath near Chesterfield Gate in the south west corner of the park.
+She was cleared of those allegations but was warned her boisterous demeanour was open to "unfavourable interpretations".
+See if you can spot the bath next to Ranger's House in the south-west corner of the park.

 8. The most notorious King of England grew up here